jimboid/software-workshop/README.md

 If you decided to install the Linux Virtual Machine then you will first need to install virtualbox (for Windows hosts) from here https://www.virtualbox.org/wiki/Downloads

-Then follow this tutorial to install a Linux (Ubuntu) VM.
+Then follow this tutorial to install a Linux (Ubuntu) VM https://github.com/jimboid/software-workshop/blob/master/install-vm.md.

 ### Windows Subsystem for Linux

 If you decided to install the Windows Subsystem for Linux then you should follow the instructions from Microsoft here https://docs.microsoft.com/en-us/windows/wsl/install-win10

 ## Step 2 - Install a Molecular Visualiser (VMD)